alphahm/adhanpy/README.md

 ## Credits

-Credits go to the original author for the original implementation, especially the very complex astronomy formulas.
+Credits go to the original author for the original implementation in java and other languages, especially the very complex astronomy formulas.